*SPOILER ALERT! *

 Eena

-narrowed her eyes, not only due to the mounting anger but to ward off a rise of
+narrowed her eyes, not only because of the mounting anger but to ward off a

 actually belong together!”